OrenBochman/epicookbook/README.md

 # epicookbook

 Model code from the [Epicookbook](http://epirecip.es/epicookbook/).
-The original Jupyter Notebooks can be found [here](https://github.com/epirecipes/epicookbook/tree/master/notebooks).
+The original Jupyter Notebooks can be found [here](https://github.com/epirecipes/epicookbook/tree/master/notebooks) and [here](https://github.com/epirecipes/epicookbook/tree/master/updatedJulia).
 Code is provided in multiple languages and libraries, including R, Python, Matlab/Octave, C/C++, Fortran, and others.

 The directory structure of the `model` folder is provided below (using the Bash `tree` command):